privacyrepo/cok.ai/README.md

 🗳️ **Community voting system**: Similar to Product Hunt or Reddit, the platform is community-driven.
 The best prompts will be pushed to the homepage.

-📦 **Ready to use**: Just visit <https://www.aishort.top/en/> to start using.
+📦 **Ready to use**: Just visit <https://www.cok.ai/en/> to start using.

-The source of AiShort prompts includes internet selections, community shares, and [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
+The source of cok.ai prompts includes internet selections, community shares, and [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
 We will regularly update to provide you with new prompts and inspiration.
-To understand how to use AiShort, please refer to [user manual](https://www.aishort.top/en/docs/guides/getting-started).
+To understand how to use cok.ai, please refer to [user manual](https://www.cok.ai/en/docs/guides/getting-started).

 Welcome to join our Discord community to exchange ideas and feedback.